About the exam:

 - A CAT adjusts in real time both the order and degree of difficulty of test items based on the candidate’s responses to (all) previous questions

-- Duration approx. 1 hr / maximum duration: 1 hr & 30 minutes
+- Duration of approximately 1 hour, with a maximum of 1 hour 30 minutes

 - 58 questions